MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-g-marketingartifacts-logo-video-docs-screenshots.md

 - A minimum of one video is recommended (up to a maximum of 5 are allowed).
 - Language in videos can be either local or English
 - Note, videos made in local language can have subtitles in English (no requirement).
-- Only include screenshots & demo of the newest UI.
+- Only include screenshots and demo of the newest UI.
-- Reference Microsoft's brand names correctly: Microsoft Dynamics 365 Business Central, Dynamics 365 Business Central or Business Central after first mentioning of full product name.
-- Don't make references to acronyms, old Dynamics 365 NAV brand names/logos or demo old UIs.
-- Don't include Microsoft Dynamics 365 logos or trademarks in your video.
+- Remember you are not allowed to include Microsoft Dynamics 365 logos or trademarks in your video.

 For more information on [how to create compelling video](readiness-how-to-make-compelling-videos.md).